Science & Pipeline

 Vanqua Bio Therapeutic Hypothesis: Small molecule activators of GCase will restore lysosomal function and attenuate accumulation of alpha synuclein and neurodegeneration.

-GCASE – Gaucher Disease
+GCASE – Idiopathic Parkinson’s

 Vanqua’s Technology Platform

 Our insights have enabled us to discover novel small-molecule allosteric activators that normalize the activity of GCase and block the accumulation of pathological alpha synuclein in patient-derived dopaminergic neurons.
-In addition to activating wild-type GCase, we have also discovered next-generation activators of mutant forms of GCase that decrease levels of GluSph and GluCer, and have the potential to address all forms of Gaucher disease.

 Complement Pathway